pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 #### The hard case

-We can always start by just loading _match-distance_ bytes into a register, (represented here by the `uintptr_t` variable `c`), in exactly the same way `lz4_dec_cpy_mat_rle_long_dst` loads a word.
+I start by just loading _match-distance_ bytes into a register, (represented here by the `uintptr_t` variable `c`), in exactly the same way `lz4_dec_cpy_mat_rle_long_dst` loads a word.

-Next, we deal with the fact that only the first _match-distance_ bytes are valid by copying them again and again until all of the register's bytes contain nothing else:
+Next, I deal with the fact that only the first _match-distance_ bytes are valid by copying just those bytes again and again until they've overwritten everything else which was in the register:

 ```c
 c &= MASK_N(uintptr_t, mat_dst);